-Advanced Endodontics Technology for Ideal Endodontics in Washington, DC & Woodbridge, VA
+Advanced Endodontics Technology for Ideal Endodontics in Washington, DC and Woodbridge, VA

-Ideal Endodontics is equipped with advance technologies such as digital x-rays, 3D imaging (CBCT) and surgical microscopes.
+Ideal Endodontics is equipped with advanced technologies such as digital X-rays, 3D imaging (CBCT), and surgical microscopes.
 Request an appointment at a location near you today.

 Advancements in technology make endodontic procedures safer, more efficient, and more precise.
 Ideal Endodontics has invested in equipment that offers quicker processing, enhanced visibility, and increased patient comfort.
 Additionally, our specialists have been trained on the forefront of endodontic technology to provide skilled service with every root canal treatment.
 At our dental office in Washington D.C., we believe in giving our patients every advantage during root canal procedures.

 Using 80 percent less radiation than conventional X-rays, digital radiography offers even more benefits than decreased radiation exposure.
 In addition to safety, digital radiographs provide the convenience of immediately-viewable images.
 Conventional radiographs require chemical processing which is not only time consuming, but also poses a risk for the environment because of chemical waste.
 Digital radiography is also a component of our vision of patient education.
 Projection of the X-ray images on a large monitor allows our doctors to illustrate diagnoses and explain procedures to patients.
 Additionally, since the radiograph images are digital, they are also easily transferable for referrals to other dentists or providing data to insurance companies for filing claims.

 Cone beam computed tomography is an innovative medical imaging technique that provides Endodontists with three-dimensional views of the patient.
 In certain cases, CBCT greatly enhances the Endodontist’s ability to diagnose, evaluate, treat and care for patients.